mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 Feel free to [open an issue](https://github.com/mui/mui-x/issues/new/choose) for support if you need help to proceed with your migration.
 :::

-## Breaking changes

-Since v7 is a major release, it contains some changes that affect the public API.
-These changes were done for consistency, improve stability and make room for new features.

-### New DOM structure for the field
+## New DOM structure for the field

 Before v8, the fields' DOM structure consisted of an `<input />`, which held the whole value for the component, but unfortunately presents a few limitations in terms of accessibility when managing multiple section values.